nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 aren't ever shown in the schematic.
 It would be nice to have an actual physical limit switch as a backup!*

+UPDATE: After a lot of faffing about trying to get this working to my satisfaction, I've removed it from the printer and gone back to the good 'ol microswitch-and-paper method!
+I'll revisit 3D Touch at a later date.

 ## Filament Runout Detection

 The printer came with three filament runout detection sensors.